cscenter/lms/infrastructure/README.md

 File | Action
 ---- | ------
-backup_setup.yml | Create users for buckets with appropriate policy configuration. *Works only with Ansible >= 2.0.0* backup_make.yml | Create backup of media/ folder and db.
-Should pass `app_user` (cscenter or csclub) and host explicitly (see cmd example below) backup_restore.yml | Should restore db and media/ folder.
-But it doesn't work now. provision.yml | Create security groups.
+provision.yml | Create security groups.
 Launch instance.
 Create additional Volume, attach to new instance.
 Setup LVM on additional Volume setup.yml | Part of provision (but can be used independently).
-Create app on new instance. deploy.yml | Deploy one of the sites (cscenter or csclub)
+Create app on new instance. deploy.yml | Deploy routine backup_make.yml | Create backup of media/ folder and db.
+Should pass `app_user` (cscenter or csclub) and host explicitly (see cmd example below)

 ## Deploy